+Make a zero-waste lunch!
 Try this fun and interesting way to spice up leftovers, use up the last bits of many things in your fridge, and even maybe convince your kiddos to try a few new foods.
-When it comes to food, presentation is paramount, and creating this charcuterie board of leftovers from our fridge and cabinet exemplifies this perfectly.
+When it comes to food, presentation is paramount, and creating this zero waste lunch charcuterie board of leftovers from our fridge and cabinet exemplifies this perfectly.

 Last week, without a plan for lunch (yet again), I decided to throw together a collection of whatever we had hanging out in the fridge.
 I gathered all the odds and ends in the fridge that needed a little love and arranged them in a fancy array on a cutting board.

-I called it a charcuterie board because that sounded fun.
-Technically charcuterie includes cured meats, and we only had leftover chicken but who’s keeping track?
-We made our leftovers look fancy, and that’s all that matters.
+I called it a zero-waste lunch charcuterie board because that sounded fun.
+Technically charcuterie includes cured meats, and we only had leftover chicken, but who’s keeping track?
+We made our leftovers look fancy to reduce food waste, and that’s all that matters.

 My picky eater even wanted to make a salad for himself!
 He may have put together a seemingly random collection of ingredients that didn’t suit my tastes, but I told him it looked great for him and was so proud of his lunch.

-If you’re up for it, we have a Reduce Our Food Waste Footprint Facebook group to share big ideas and little wins (or little ideas and big wins – whatever you’ve got).
-Sign up to get two pages of ideas to reduce food waste in your house and a link to the private Facebook group, and tell me all your tips to reduce our food waste footprint!
+If you’re up for it, we have a Reduce Our Food Waste Footprint printable.
+Sign up to get two pages of ideas to reduce food waste in your house and tell me all your tips to reduce our food waste footprint in the comments below!